Stukeley/Gw2TpPriceChecker/README.md

 Coin icons (gold, silver, copper) as well as other item icons belong to ArenaNet: https://www.guildwars2.com/.

-## Bonus idea
+## Feature Requests
-Let the user choose whether we're looking for sell price changes, or for buy price changes.
+Have an idea you would like to see in the app?
+Feel free to contact me, make an Issue on GitHub, or let me know otherwise.